Bruna Rangel Lima Spills Out Of The Top Of Her Shimmery Bikini While Getting Her Tan On In Los Angeles

 "Beauty with a side of fries," a second follower chimed in.

-“How ever the most dazzling and stunning and sensual and beautiful,” another wrote with the addition of a few flames.
+"How ever the most dazzling and stunning and sensual and beautiful," another person wrote, with the addition of a few flames.

 "So beautiful.
 This is my favorite post notification of all time," one more added.